gwastro/pycbc/docs/tmpltbank.rst

 --------------------

-The command line arguments given to this code are very similar to those given to the non-spinning code and the aligned-spin geometric code (not surprising as they actually use the same modules).
+The command line arguments given to this code are very similar to those given to the non-spinning code and the aligned-spin geometric code (they use the same modules).

-Here is one example reading data from a frame cache, as in the non-spinnin example
+Here is one example reading data from a frame cache, as in the non-spinning example

 .. code-block:: bash